 The letter 'h' at the end of Allāh indicates the breath in which a reflection of His majesty eventually becomes visible to the 'eye of the heart'.
 At the end of their prayers, the Mevlevi dervishes call 'Huuuu'.

 Muqābala means 'encounter, meditation'; meeting one's own Divine light through which one can recognise and see the light in all creatures.

-Contrary to a commonly held opinion, the whirlers do not seek ecstasy.
-Through circling in harmony with nature, from tiniest cells to heavenly stars, they become witnesses to the majesty and the existence of the Creator.
+Contrary to a commonly held opinion, whirlers do not seek ecstasy.
+Through circling in harmony with nature, from the tiniest cells to the heavenly stars, they become witness to the majesty and the existence of the Creator.
 Whirling is thought for Him, praise to Him and prayer to Him.
-By whirling, they confirm the words of the Qur'ān: "Everything on earth and in heaven praises the One God." (sūra 64, verse 1).
+Through whirling, they confirm the words of the Qur'ān: "Everything on earth and in heaven praises the One God." (sūra 64, verse 1).

-One major feature of this eight centuries old ritual is that it brings together three fundamental components of human nature – mind, emotion and body.
+One major feature of this eight-century old ritual is that it brings together three fundamental components of human nature – mind, emotion and body.

 The ṣamā' ceremony is a representation of the human spiritual path – spiritual development which, through intelligence and love, leads to perfection, al-kamīl.
 By whirling towards the truth, the whirlers grow through love, transcend the ego, finally meet the truth and reach perfection.
-They return from that journey capable of loving and henceforth serving Creation and all creatures regardless of creed, class or ethnic group.
+Once back from that journey, they are capable of loving and henceforth serving Creation and all creatures regardless of creed, class or ethnic group.

 The pain of love became the remedy for all hearts;